frmwrk123/frmwrk123.github.io/README.md

 - _data/header-menu.yml: defines the header menu
 - _data/notification.yml: defines the global configuration and if it is visible
 - _data/promotion.yml: defines the promotion and if it is visible
+- _data/cdn.yml: defines whether a CDN is used and what it's URL is
+- _data/lazy-loading.yml: defines whether images are loaded lazily
 - assets/: required static files
 - assets/images/uberspace-badge-*.png: must be changed to accomodate your promotional image
 - assets/images/brand.svg: must be changed to your brand image